2023 Best Value Air Transportation Bachelor's Degree Schools in the Southwest Region

 ENMU - Main Campus undergraduate students pay an average of $8,718 in tuition and fees each year.
 While working on their Bachelor's Degree, air transport majors at ENMU - Main Campus accumulate an average of around $19,492 in student debt.

-As a testament to the quality of education it offers, ENMU - Main Campus also is in the top 15% of our Best Air Transportation Bachelor’s Degree Trade Schools in the Southwest Region ranking.
+ENMU - Main Campus also claimed a spot on our Best Air Transportation Bachelor’s Degree Trade Schools in the Southwest Region list.
+It’s in the top 15% of all schools in this category.

 Full Air Transportation at Eastern New Mexico University - Main Campus Report

-You’ll join some of the best and brightest minds around you if you attend University of North Texas.
-The school came in at #2 on this year’s Best Value Air Transportation Bachelor’s Degree Schools in the Southwest Region list.
-UNT is a very large public school located in the medium-sized city of Denton.
+You’ll be in good company if you decide to attend University of North Texas.
+It ranked #2 on our 2023 Best Value Air Transportation Bachelor’s Degree Schools in the Southwest Region list.
+UNT is a fairly large public school located in the midsize city of Denton.

-The average tuition and fees for an out-of-state undergraduate student at UNT are $20,932 a year.
+UNT undergraduate students pay an average of $20,932 in tuition and fees each year.
 On average, air transport graduates from UNT take out $23,262 in student loans while working on their Bachelor's Degree.

 The average tuition and fees for an out-of-state undergraduate student at Embry-Riddle Prescott are $40,464 a year.
 On average, air transport graduates from Embry-Riddle Prescott take out $23,320 in student loans while working on their Bachelor's Degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $1,220.

-University of Oklahoma undergraduate students pay an average of $25,880 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at University of Oklahoma are $25,880 per year.
 On average, air transport graduates from University of Oklahoma take out $22,163 in student loans while working on their Bachelor's Degree.

-Full Air Transportation at University of Oklahoma Norman Campus Report
+Read full report on Air Transportation at University of Oklahoma Norman Campus

-OSU undergraduate students pay an average of $25,630 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at OSU are $25,630 per year.
 On average, air transport graduates from OSU take out $18,846 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $580.

 Read full report on Air Transportation at Oklahoma State University - Main Campus